-New Testament scholar Craig Keener has arguably provided the leading academic investigation into the scope of supernatural miracles of healing.
-This he has set out in his book Miracles: The Credibility of the New Testament Accounts (2011) where he combs through the philosophical questions, testimonies, and evidences of miracles of healing in the contemporary and historical world (by continent) and in the biblical accounts.
-The book is self-described as a,
+New Testament and Origins of Christianity scholar Craig Keener of Asbury Theological Seminary has engaged the topic of the supernatural in his Miracles: The Credibility of the New Testament Accounts (2011).
+In Miracles, Keener’s interest is wide and ranges from examining the philosophical contestations over the supernatural to the many testimonies of alleged miracles in the contemporary and historical world and in the biblical stories.
+The book is described as a,

-What would perhaps be striking to many readers is that most scholars today working on the subject accept the claim that Christ was a miracle healer.
+What would surprise many readers is that most historians working on the subject accept that Jesus was a miracle healer, or at least widely known in his time to be one.
 According to Keener,

 “The evidence is stronger for this claim than for most other specific historical claims that we could make about Jesus or earliest Christianity.
 Scholars often note that miracles characterized Jesus’s historical activity no less than his teaching and prophetic activities did.
 So central are miracle reports to the Gospels that one could remove them only if one regarded the Gospels as preserving barely any genuine information about Jesus.
 Indeed, it is estimated that more than 31 percent of the verses in Mark’s Gospel involve miracles in some way, or some 40 percent of his narrative!
 Very few critics would deny the presence of any miracles in the earliest material about Jesus.”

-If followers would preserve Christ’s teachings, how much more might they and especially those who experienced recoveries, spread reports about his extraordinary acts of power?
+If followers would preserve Jesus’ teachings, how much more might they and especially those who experienced recoveries, spread reports about his extraordinary acts of power?

 “Because miracle claims attach to a relatively small number of figures in antiquity (itinerant or not), there is little reason to suppose that Jesus would have developed a reputation as a wonder worker if he did not engage in such activities.
 Jesus’s ministry to the afflicted also coheres with his care for the marginalized in contrast to his frequent conflicts with the elite.”